D4n13l1/D4n13l1/README.md

 - 👋 Hi, I’m Daniel
-- 👀 I’m a fucking student of computer science
+- 👀 I’m a student of computer science
 - 🌱 I’m living in Brazil
-- I love making programs for coputer, but, dis is not easy, this git was made to help me in college
+- I love making programs for coputer, but, dis is not easy, this git was made to help me in college and personal projects
-- So, you're seeing all my work so far
+- Here, you can't see all my work, because i'm developing for a private enterprise